 - Lack of a network typically means the listing agent is not familiar with the field of their work.
 Your listing agent should be able to recommend the companies and professionals that will help get your house ready to sell.

 - Not a member of NAR not only means they don’t abide to the code of ethics, they might not belong to the MLS that helps list homes to agents and buyers.
 This could slow down or potentially halt the home selling process.

 At the end of the day, make sure you interview multiple agents to find the right one for you.
 Ask questions to determine their experience and expertise and don’t be afraid to request references that can attest to their qualifications.

-If you’re starting your search for the right agent, In-House Realty has thousands of trusted real estate agents in their nationwide network and their website provides additional tools, resources and more.
+If you’re starting your search for the right agent, Rocket Homes has thousands of trusted real estate agents in their nationwide network and their website provides additional tools, resources and more.

 Each home buyer and seller will be searching for a specific real estate agent that fits their individual situation, but by sticking with our tips on what to look for and avoid, you’re on your way to finding one that’s right for you.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.